“Tony Monaco burns…!” –CriticalJazz Review

 Tony Monaco may be the best organ player you have yet to hear of, flying stealth while playing arguably some of the hottest B-3 around.
 Mentored by the legendary Jimmy Smith in what is considered the more classic style, Monaco does not swing, smolder or smoke.

-Tony Monaco began his keyboard life at age eight.
+Tony Monaco began his keyboard life at age eight, on the accordion.
 When he was twelve, his destiny as a jazz organist was sealed when he first heard Jimmy Smith.
 An enthusiastic student, Tony began working in Jazz clubs as a teenager in his native Columbus, Ohio, guided by local organ gurus Hank Marr and Don Patterson.
-Four years later, Jimmy Smith invited Tony to come play at his club in California, a peak lifetime experience for Tony.
+For further inspiration, he studiously absorbed the mastery of Jimmy McGriff, Richard “Groove” Holmes, Charles Earland, Jack McDuff, and Dr. Lonnie Smith.
+All would play a role in the development of his musical palette.
+On Tony’s sixteenth birthday, his prayers were answered.
+He received an encouraging phone call from Jimmy Smith, who soon became his Mentor/Teacher.
+Four years later, Jimmy Smith invited Tony to come play at his club in California–a peak lifetime experience for Tony.